carlosedp/vimfiles/README.markdown

     ln -s ~/.vim/vimrc ~/.vimrc

+On windows, create an environment var `gVim` pointing to the install dir and put the _vimrc file in this dir.
+Clone the vimfiles repo into the same place like:

+c:/apps/vim/_vimrc
+           /vim72/...
+           /vimfiles/...

 If you already have a custom `.vimrc` file, append the following lines to load everything else along with your personal hacks: